 Donor management software is an excellent way for charities and other organizations to track the number of people making contributions and the dollar amounts they give.
 But it can also be used to show appreciation for their benevolence.
-One of the simplest and easiest ways this can be done is by crafting a thank you letter.
+One of the simplest and easiest ways to do this is by crafting a thank you letter.
 This may seem like an action that falls under the common sense category, but it’s vital to any nonprofit’s fundraising efforts to thank donors for their giving.

 If done correctly, showing gratitude can not only help increase donor loyalty to a nonprofit that supports a specific cause, but it can also lead to increased donations as well.

 How to create a “Thank You” letter

 NPEngage lists some helpful tips that demonstrate donor appreciation in a letter, but one of the best is reiterating why their contribution is essential.
 The website suggests in addition to thanking them; it’s also important to highlight how their money will be used.